rkluger68/cpycourse/docs/training/main-course.md

 ## Everything is an object ##

 In Python everything is an object.
-An object is an entity encompassinn the "data" and its acceptable operations.
+An object is an entity encompassing the "data" and its acceptable operations.
 The Python data model <https://docs.python.org/dev/reference/datamodel.html> further describes:

 "Every object has an ***identity***, a ***type*** and a ***value***.
 An object’s identity never changes once it has been created; you may think of it as the object’s address in memory.
-The ‘is’ operator compares the identity of two objects; the id() function returns an integer representing its identity.
+The ‘is’ operator compares the identity of two objects; the id() function returns an integer representing its identity."
-"

 Python objects can also be generated from user-defined objects ("classes").
-Moreover Python doesnt't restrict "data" to be simply data types, instead data can also be code, see the <https://docs.python.org/dev/reference/datamodel.html>
+Moreover Python doesn't restrict "data" to be simply data types, instead data can also be code, see the <https://docs.python.org/dev/reference/datamodel.html>

 ***More characteristics on objects***